Neubauer Family Assistant Professor of Political Science and the College

 773 834 8723

 Adom Getachew is the Neubauer Family Assistant Professor of Political Science and the College.
 She holds a joint PhD in Political Science and African-American Studies from Yale University.
-Her research interests are situated in the history of political thought, with specialized interests in international law, theories of empire and race, black political thought and post-colonial political theory.
+Her research and teaching interests include modern political thought with a focus on the nineteenth and twentieth centuries, the history of international law, theories of empire and race, black political thought and post-colonial political theory.